TheMetMan/drupal8_drush9_install/README.md

 # Requirements
 This is for Linux Only.
 We have not considered Windows.
 It will probably work on a Mac, but we have not tested it.
 You will need to have already installed Drush 9, Composer and Git globally.
 You will also need a Virtual Host in the web Server (Apache)setup to match your site.
+Set the DocumentRoot to be the Install Folder.
+The install puts a .htaccess file in the DocRoot to make the web/ folder the DocRoot and the correct setting in the sites/default/settings.php file to also make this work.
 You will need a database (mysql) ready to accept the installation.

 # Usage